OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 He distributed to everyone of Israel, both man and woman,

-> to everyone a loaf of bread, a portion of meat, and a raisin cake.
+> to each a loaf of bread, a portion of meat, and a raisin cake.

 ---